MicrosoftDocs/windows-dev-docs/hub/apps/develop/accessibility.md

 ---
-title: Accessibility in Windows 10
+title: Accessibility in Windows 11 and Windows 10
 description: This page provides the information for you to get started developing accessible Windows apps. ms.topic: article ms.date: 09/12/2019